NAATI advises all candidates to read the following information before sitting their test.

 The Knowledge Test Room is where you will complete the Knowledge Test.
 There will be no further explanation of the task or conditions once you enter the Test Room.

 You are only allowed to use your laptop in the Test Room.
 You may only access the internet on your laptop in the Knowledge Test Room to complete the online test.
-You cannot access any other websites during the Knowledge test or during the rest of the day.
+You cannot access any other websites, or use any other software or electronic resources during the Knowledge Test.

 You can only bring your laptop into the Knowledge Test Room.
 You may write notes during the test.
 You must leave any handwritten notes in the Test Room.